cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 ## What does this guide install?

-This guide will install Unlaunch, a bootrom exploit for the Nintendo DSi.
-It removes RSA, whitelist and region checks, allowing you to run any DSi executable on your console & launch previously non-working flashcarts.
+This guide will install Unlaunch, a bootrom exploit for the Nintendo DSi that allows you to run any DSi executable on your console & launch previously non-working flashcarts.
 Additionally, you can install hiyaCFW and/or TWiLight Menu++:

 - TWiLightMenu++ is an open-source homebrew application that can act as a replacement to the Nintendo DSi System Menu.
 It provides a customizable unified interface for launching a variety of titles on your SD card.
 - hiyaCFW is a custom firmware allowing for System NAND to SD card redirection, allowing for easy installation of homebrew on your DSi Menu.
 You can setup a boot splash, where you can pick an image to display on system bootup.